Marcia Clark

-Marcia Rachel Clark (' Kleks, formerly Horowitz; born August 31, 1953) is an American prosecutor, author, television correspondent, and television producer.
+Marcia Rachel Clark (formerly Horowitz; born August 31, 1953) is an American prosecutor, author, television correspondent, and television producer.
 She was the lead prosecutor in the O. J. Simpson murder case.

 Early life and education

-Clark was born Marcia Rachel Kleks on August 31, 1953, the daughter of Rozlyn (née Masur) and Abraham Kleks.
+Clark was born Marcia Rachel Kleks on August 31, 1953, in Alameda, California the daughter of Rozlyn and Abraham Kleks.
+Both of her parents are of Jewish origins.
 Her father was born in Mandatory Palestine and raised there and in Israel, and worked as a chemist for the FDA.
 Because of her father's job, the family moved several times, including living in California, New York, Michigan, and Maryland.

-Kleks graduated from Susan E. Wagner High School, a public school in the Manor Heights section of Staten Island, New York City.
+Clark graduated from Susan E. Wagner High School, a public school in the Manor Heights section of Staten Island, New York City.
 She studied at the University of California, Los Angeles, graduating in 1976 with a degree in political science, and then earned a Juris Doctor degree at Southwestern University School of Law.

 Career

 Attorney

 Clark was admitted to the State Bar of California in 1979, where she continued to practice law.
 She worked in private practice and as a public defender for the city of Los Angeles before she became a prosecutor in 1981.
 She worked as a deputy district attorney for Los Angeles County, California and was mentored by prosecutor Harvey Giss.

 Clark is well known as the lead prosecutor in the 1995 trial of O. J. Simpson for the murders of his ex-wife Nicole Brown Simpson and her friend Ron Goldman.
 Prior to the Simpson trial, Clark's highest-profile trial occurred in 1991 when she prosecuted Robert John Bardo for the murder of television star Rebecca Schaeffer.
 Clark said that the media attention that she received during the trial was "the hell of the trial," calling herself "famous in a way that was kind of terrifying."
 Clark was advised by a jury consultant to "talk softer, dress softer, wear pastels" in order to improve her image.
 She subsequently changed her hairstyle into a perm, and the Los Angeles Times described her as resembling "Sigourney Weaver, only more professional."
 The New York Times commented that "the transformation was not entirely seamless."